segunak/stem-education/petoi-bittle/documentation/general-info.md

 Read through the [Frequently Asked Questions](https://docs.petoi.com/technical-support/faq-frequently-asked-questions) page for a lot of answers.

+## Bluetooth

+The Bluetooth connection can get weird.
+Read [Configure the Bluetooth Module](https://docs.petoi.com/communication-modules/dual-mode-bluetooth#configure-the-bluetooth-module) for help.
+Some key points.

+* Every time you turn off the dog, you have to remove whatever Bluetooth COM Ports you connected and re-connect from scratch the next time you power on.
+It does not remain paired.
+* The Bluetooth signature ending in `_BLE` is the one to choose when connecting, not the `_SSP` one which asks for a pin.
+* You can change the name of the Bluetooth using serial commands.
+See [this](#firmware-updates-and-configuration) section.

 ## Firmware Updates and Configuration

 Use the resources below for advanced actions such as configuring the Bittle X and updating the firmware.
 When you update the firemware you well get prompts.
 Always refer to [this guide](https://docs.petoi.com/desktop-app/firmware-uploader#biboard-for-bittle-x) to know what to choose.